Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Implementing PUBO via multi-qubit interactions in quantum hardware

-where we used a controlled rotation gate $R_{zz}$, Hadamard gates $H$ and single-qubit rotations around x and y-axis.
+where we used a two-qubit controlled rotation gate $R_{zz}$, Hadamard gates $H$ and single-qubit rotations around $x$ and $y$-axis.
 We show the decomposition in \cref{fig:3-body_from_2-body:b}.
-The overall circuit for the the three-body gate then uses four two-body gates of type $R_{zz}$ with fixed angle $\pi/2$ and 29 single-qubit rotations.
+The overall circuit for the three-qubit gate then uses four two-body gates of type $R_{zz}$ with fixed angle $\pi/2$ and 29 single-qubit rotations.
 In this decomposition, two adjacent single-qubit gates could be further combined into only one single-qubit rotation.
 Similar decompositions are possible with other two-qubit gates like the Mølmer--Sørensen (MS) type gate $R_{xx}$.
+Note that in digital quantum annealing protocols, the three-body interaction strength in each Trotter step is controlled by the rotation angle~$\theta$.
+Since $\theta$ enters in \cref{fig:3-body_from_2-body:a} only via a single $R_Z(\theta)$ gate, the overall three-qubit gate time is practically the same for different rotation angles.

 As these examples show, the special structure of the $ZZZ$ gate enables implementations with far less resources than necessary for a general three-body unitary operation (for example, state of the art numerical sequential optimization requires 15 CNOT gates to decompose a general three-body unitary operation~\cite{Rakyta2021, Madden2022}).
 Importantly, while such an overhead may still be non-negligible in current noisy intermediate-scale quantum (NISQ) devices, it is a rather small constant factor.
 As discussed below, this overhead can be more than compensated by the higher resource efficiency of the PUBO encoding.